tundeiness/Chief-People-Officer/README.md

   noisy conditional dataset with  𝐶=0.5

 #### Exercise 3.2: Random Forest Classifier
-- import Library
+- import Library.
-- create an instance of Random Forest Classifier
+- create an instance of Random Forest Classifier.
 - Fit and plot a random forest with its default hyperparameter values and the random state 123.
 - Tune the number of estimators included in the ensemble.
 - fit and plot random forests that set a higher minimum leaf size.